pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 Below are some shortcut keys that works with Chrome.
 I believed these are common for most browsers, but I only tested with Chrome.
-Due to responsibility, I suggest you play these commands with blank pages first.
+Taken responsibilities into account, I suggest you play these commands with blank pages first to avoid potential losses.

-Additionally, these commands are still useful even you have `Vimium` installed, since you may use `Incognito` mode sometimes (unless you enable extension on `Incognito` mode).
+Additionally, these commands are still useful even when you have `Vimium` installed, because you may use `Incognito` mode sometimes (unless you enable extension on `Incognito` mode).

 #### Useful commands: